 Boost your Marketplace listings with Facebook ads

-If you want your Marketplace listings to reach more users, you can boost their reach by creating Facebook ads for your Marketplace listing.
-To do this, start by going to your Facebook account:
+If you want more users to see your Marketplace listings, you can boost them by creating Facebook ads for your Marketplace listing.
+To do this, start by going to your Facebook account.

-2. On your Account page, under Your Listings, select Boost Listing on the listing you want to boost.
+On your account page, under Your Listings, select Boost Listing on the listing you want to boost.

-3. On the next page, you’ll be able to select a daily budget, the length of your campaign, and your audience, and see a preview of your Facebook ad.
-Edit these attributes as you see fit, and if you’re happy with how the ad looks, select Promote Now.
+On the next page, you’ll be able to select a daily budget, the length of your campaign, and your audience—and see a preview of your Facebook ad.
+Edit these attributes, and when you’re happy with how the campaign looks, select Promote Now.

 Learn more about Facebook ads:

-- Facebook Pixel: How to Create Better Facebook Ads for More Conversions
+- Meta Pixel: How to Create Better Facebook Ads for More Conversions

 - How to Scale Your Facebook Ads (While Maintaining a Healthy Return on Ad Spend)

-Although buy and sell groups are most commonly used by casual sellers, they do offer an opportunity for small businesses looking to build a more local audience.
-Though there’s no integrated checkout, small business owners can simply direct interested buyers to their Facebook store to purchase.
+Although buy and sell groups are mostly used by casual sellers, they do offer an opportunity for small businesses looking to build a local audience.
+You can’t integrate a checkout in a group page, but businesses can direct interested buyers to their Facebook shop or website to make a purchase.

-If you want to sell through Facebook buy and sell Groups, here’s how:
+6 steps to sell through Facebook buy and sell groups

 - Select Item for Sale from the options given.